glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

    -   _Expansion Module: The expansion module for ESP32 is a device that connects to the ESP32 microcontroller to provide more input/output pins.
-This one is generic so I can't really expand much in exact model and so, but I do have this details:_
+This one is generic so I can't really expand much in exact model and so, but I do have this details about the power ports on the expansion module:_

   _DC power connector: 6.5 - 16 V_,
   _* Micro USB: 5V (power only)_,